Planar fault-tolerant logical measurements with low qubit overhead: Introduction

-We propose code craft as a systematic method for designing strictly planar operations on translationally invariant networks tailored to BB codes; see Fig.~\ref{fig:layout}.
+We propose code craft as a systematic method for designing strictly planar operations on translationally invariant networks tailored to certain BB-type codes; see Fig.~\ref{fig:layout}.
 Our focus is on operations within the general framework of code surgery~\cite{Cohen2022,Cross2024,Cowtan2024,Ide2024,Williamson2024,Zhang2025,He2025,Cowtan2025}, which extends lattice surgery from surface codes to arbitrary qLDPC codes.
 A primary issue in code surgery is achieving individually addressable operations on logical qubits within a high-encoding-rate code block.
-Existing schemes typically address this by constructing a deformed code that couple an ancilla system to the support of the target logical qubits.
-However, this support-based approach is incompatible with the constraints of planar operations, as it usually requires stabilizers beyond those supported by the planar network.
-Code craft overcomes this by generating deformed codes through a sequence of local modifications to the original planar BB code, ensuring that each intermediate code preserves planarity.
+Existing schemes typically address this by constructing a deformed code that couple an ancilla system to the support of the target logical operators.
+However, this support-based approach is incompatible with the constraints of planar operations, as it usually requires stabilizers beyond those supported by the qubit network.
+The key difficulty lies in the fact that, according to the constraints, the ancilla system can only be coupled to the boundary of the code block, and its stabilizer structure is limited to that of the original code.
+Code craft overcomes this by generating deformed codes through a sequence of deliberately arranged local modifications to the original code, ensuring that each intermediate code preserves planarity.

 It is essential to maintain fault tolerance during logical operations.
 To this end, we introduce a technique---logical operator painting---that optimizes planar operations to ensure a sufficiently large code distance throughout the operation.
 Moreover, we propose a method for optimizing the logical basis to facilitate the necessary logical operations while minimizing qubit overhead.